true1ann/Extended-Bogeys-Borked/README.md

 </h1>

 # Extended Bogeys
-[Forge & Fabric 1.18.2 & 1.19.2] A forge mod to add new bogey types to the [Create Mod](https://modrinth.com/mod/create)
+[Forge & Fabric 1.20.1] A forge mod to add many new bogey types to the [Create Mod](https://modrinth.com/mod/create)

 ## Features
 #### Currently includes a large amount of custom bogeys